Offshore wind farm

-More than 10,000t of steel is proposed to be used for manufacturing the turbine foundations.
+More than 10,000t of steel was used for manufacturing the turbine foundations.

-The inter-array cables will be installed by the cable-laying barge, NOSTAG10, which is specially designed for applications in shallow and near-shore waters in close proximity to the shore in water depths from 2.5m to 10m.
+The inter-array cables were installed by the cable-laying barge, NOSTAG10, which was specially designed for applications in shallow and near-shore waters in close proximity to the shore in water depths from 2.5m to 10m.

-Power generated at the Nordergründe offshore project will be fed into the 220kV grid before transporting to the on-shore Inhausen substation.
-A 32km-long 155kV connection line, including 28km-long subsea cable and 4km-long on-shore cable, will be laid.
+Power generated at the Nordergründe offshore project is fed into the 220kV grid before transporting to the on-shore Inhausen substation.
+A 32km-long 155kV connection line, including 28km-long subsea cable and 4km-long on-shore cable, was laid.

-Debt funding for the project is being provided by the European Investment Bank (EIB) and KfW IPEX Bank under an agreement concluded in June 2015.
-EIB is lending €156m ($173m) as part of the agreement.
+Debt funding for the project was provided by the European Investment Bank (EIB) and KfW IPEX Bank under an agreement concluded in June 2015.
+EIB funded €156m ($173m) as part of the agreement.

-Equity capital for the project is being provided by the three owners.
+Equity capital for the project was provided by the three owners.

-wpd contracted Senvion, a wholly owned subsidiary of Suzlon, for the supply of 18 6.2M126 turbines for the Nordergründe windfarm in 2015.
+WPD contracted Senvion, a wholly-owned subsidiary of Suzlon, for the supply of 18 6.2M126 turbines for the Nordergrunde offshore wind farm in 2015.

 Bilfinger Marine and Offshore Systems was awarded a contract worth approximately €30m ($33m) for the installation of steel foundations and the transportation of the wind turbines to the installation site.

-Under a contract awarded in July 2015, General Cable's fully owned subsidiary Norddeutsche Seekabelwerke (NSW) is responsible for the delivery and installation of subsea medium-voltage cables at Nordergründe.
+General Cable’s fully owned subsidiary Norddeutsche Seekabelwerke (NSW) delivered and installed subsea medium-voltage cables at Nordergründe, under a contract awarded in July 2015.

 AMBAU was contracted for manufacturing the monopiles and transition pieces.
-BVT was awarded the substation construction contract, while the North Sea grid operator Tennet will supply the on-shore and offshore cables.
+BVT was awarded the substation construction contract.
+BVT, however filed for insolvency in 2016, thus the construction of the substations was completed by WPD.
+The North Sea grid operator Tennet supplied the on-shore and offshore cables.

-wpd has engaged law firm Blanke Meier Evers as its legal adviser with regards to the conception, drafting, negotiation and conclusion of the supply and construction contracts of the Nordergründe windfarm.
+WPDengaged law firm Blanke Meier Evers as its legal adviser with regards to the conception, drafting, negotiation and conclusion of the supply, and construction contracts of the Nordergründe wind farm.